-There are two main and somewhat contradictory natures of Tisha B’Av: aveilus (mourning) and teshuva (repentance).
-The ultimate goal of Tisha B’Av and the three weeks that proceed it is teshuva– repairing and renewing our relationship with Hashem.
-But, many sources point out that the main focus on the 9th of Av itself is aveilus over the destruction of the Beis HaMikdash.
-In fact, throughout most of the day, personal acts of teshuva and tefilla are actually discouraged.
+On Tisha B’Av, we face two main, somewhat contradictory themes: aveilus (mourning) and teshuva (repentance).
+Though the ultimate goal of Tisha B’Av and the three weeks that proceed it is teshuva, the main focus on the ninth day of Av itself is aveilus over the destruction of the Beis HaMikdash.
+Throughout most of the day, personal acts of teshuva and tefilla are actually discouraged.

-But, our observance of Tisha B’Av today has an important purpose.
-In fact, on this very day Hashem has given us (us!) a gift– the process and the ability to sweeten the dinim of Three Weeks and bring the world closer to the geula.
+In reality, our observance of Tisha B’Av today has an important purpose.
+In fact, on this very day Hashem has given us a gift– the process and the ability to sweeten the dinim of Three Weeks and bring the world closer to the geula.

 The gift of the Three Weeks won’t help us, though, if we don’t know that it’s there and if we don’t know how to tap into it.

 After the loss of a close relative, the surviving members of the family begin the process of aveilus.
 The gemara (Yevamos 43b) refers to this time as aveilus chadasha (newly occurring, personal mourning).
 The emphasis of aveilus primarily lies in helping the avel (mourner) cope with the pain and shock over the loss– while simultaneously benefiting the deceased person’s neshema.

 The thirty days after a relative’s passing begin with shiva, a week of hespedim and heavy restrictions placed on the avel when the grief, pain, and sense of loss are at their peak and the niftar “lies before him.”